streetsidesoftware/cspell/packages/cspell/README.md

   --show-suggestions           Show spelling suggestions.
   --no-must-find-files         Do not error if no files are found.

-  --cache                      Only check changed files. (default: false)
+  --cache                      Use cache to only check changed files.
+  --no-cache                   Do not use cache.
   --cache-strategy <strategy>  Strategy to use for detecting changed files.
                                (choices: "metadata", "content")